A close up of a woman holding a phone taking pictures after a car accident.

 No one plans on getting into a car accident.
 You’re just driving along, going about your day when it suddenly happens.
 It can take a minute to process what’s going on or longer if you’ve been hurt.
 You could be in pain or disoriented; at best, you’re probably feeling a lot of stress.
 It’s understandable if you can’t think of what to do right away, but once you get your bearings, there are some important steps to take to protect your legal rights.

-Later on, you may need help seeking compensation for your injuries, and the best solution is to consult a Georgia car accident lawyer.
+Later on, you may need help seeking compensation for your injuries, and the best solution is to consult with a professional car accident lawyer in Atlanta.
 Attorney Ali Awad has extensive experience taking on big insurance companies for his clients.
 That’s why he established the CEO Lawyer Personal Injury Law Firm and quickly expanded it to become one of the fastest-growing law firms in the country.
 When he’s not meeting with clients and fighting for their legal rights, he can be found on social media, delivering legal expertise with humor and wit.

 First Steps After an Auto Accident